doublebyte1/bts_social_networks/README.md

 ACME_advice.ipynb:
 - Python notebook for generating the informal network graph.

-meetup_groups.json:
+groups.json:
-- Meetup member groups, acquired through a request to the meetup API.
+- Meetup groups satisfying a certain criteria, acquired through a request to the meetup API.